 Furthermore, hackers can also manually input or utilize automated tools to alter parameter values.
 In the case of an eCommerce website, a hacker might notice a site that lists their products at certain price points and is able to manually change parameter values that correlate with that product.
 This artificially communicates to the web server looking for the user request to communicate back and execute an order at a lower price point.
 Hackers can use this form of attack to vandalize a website or to take advantage of unauthorized discounts—at the expense of the website owner.
 In order to prevent this form of web attack, Cloudbric blocks automated tools with its detection rule known as “Suspicious Access Block”.
 Cloudbric will only allow access to a secured website from a normal web browser.
 To understand if the access is via a normal web browser, the first time visitor is required to send a cookie—that can be only processed by a browser—to Cloudbric.
 If Cloudbric receives this cookie, it considers the access as trustworthy and does not block it.
 This can help prevent issues such as website defacement, vandalism, or manipulation.

 The advent of web applications and respective website parameters have helped improve the line of communication and interactivity between a potential user and a website.
 However, this has also opened the door to various methods of cyber attack, such as web parameter tampering.
 It is important to stay vigilant of website security, especially when the exchange of personal or private information of users takes place.
-In order to learn more about Cloudbric WAF services and its enterprise level protection, contact us at email@example.com.
+In order to learn more about Cloudbric WAF services and its enterprise level protection, contact us at email@example.com or submit an inquiry.